spacewalk01/yolov5-fire-detection/README.md

 | :-: | :-: | :-: |
 | ![](results/P_curve.png) | ![](results/PR_curve.png) | ![](results/R_curve.png) |

 I noticed that red emergency light was being detected as fire which makes sense because it is hard to differentiate emergency and fire lights.
 The current dataset also contains only a few hundreds of negative samples and images with car red light.
 I presume that we can further improve the performance by adding images with non-labeled objects as negative samples.
+It is also recommended to use as many images of [negative samples](https://github.com/AlexeyAB/darknet) as there are images with objects.

 | Ground Truth |
 | :-: |